Hội Yến Diêu Trì

 Hội Yến Diêu Trì (Holy Banquet for Great Mother and the Nine Goddesses), a great religious ceremony of Cao Dai, is annually held in Tây Ninh Holy See on the 15th of the eighth lunar month.
-This coincides with the Mid Autumn Festival in Vietnam.
+This coincides with the Tết Trung Thu in Vietnam.
 Most Caodaiists choose to go on a pilgrimage to Tay Ninh Holy Land on this day.

 Origin

 Hội Yến Diêu Trì originated in an event in 1925 when Cao Quỳnh Cư, Phạm Công Tắc and Cao Hoài Sang, through spirit communications, could contact with many spirit entities.
 First, they got messages from their deceased relatives, then the Goddesses, and eventually God.
 Instructed by God, they had a vegetarian meal to entertain Great Mother (Mẫu) and the Nine Goddesses.
 At present, a great annual religious ceremony is held to commemorate it.

 Ceremony

 The ceremony is held in The Temple of Acknowledgment, which has been temporarily used as The Temple of Great Mother.
 There are many religious activities on this occasion in Tay Ninh Holy See.